|Nutrition Facts (per serving)|

-If using dried noodles: The noodles should be flat and as wide as possible.
-Bring a pot of water to the boil.
+- If using dried rice noodles, the noodles should be flat and as wide as possible.
+Bring a pot of water to a boil.
 Remove from heat and dunk in the noodles.
 Soak noodles until they have softened but are still firm (a little firmer than ' al dente').
 Drain and rinse with cold water, then follow the recipe as written.